rackerlabs/technical-blog/_posts/2015-04-08-gophercloud-update.markdown

 <!-- more -->

 ## Automatic Re-authentication
 Gophercloud now supports automatic re-authentication.
-This will enable long-running jobs to continue as normal if the users token expires during code execution.
+This will enable long-running jobs to continue normally if the users token expires during code execution.
 To enable it, simply set the `gophercloud.AuthOptions` field `AllowReauth` to `true`:
 ```go
 opts := gophercloud.AuthOptions{
   Username: "myUserName",